RouninMedia/frontend-danis3h-capsules/README.md

 `Capsule_Examples:::CX_My_Capsule::Season:Spring##time:evening^^Markup:CX_My_Capsule__HTML^^Styles:CX_My_Capsule__CSS^^Scripts:CX_My_Capsule__JS^^Data:CX_My_Capsule__JSON@@CX_My_Capsule__HTML`

+though, of course, normally we wouldn't include the _Implicit Data_, so we would simply write:

+    Capsule_Examples:::CX_My_Capsule::Season:Spring##time:evening

 ### A short note about the differences between PrimeCells in *file-based* and *inline* CapsuleManifests
 In inline **CapsuleManifests**, as in file-based **CapsuleManifests**, the **PrimeCell** will commonly have a value of _Markup_ or _Vectors_ or _Data_.